Dima49131/CodeHs-Projects/README.md

 # CodeHs-Projects
 A repository for the CodeHs projects ive done in the past.
 I've used the CodeHs website for a year and have created a variety of programs, some more useful than others.
-There are games, challenges and other miscellaneous projects.
+There are games, Animations and other miscellaneous projects.
 Down below are links to the projects hosted on the CodeHs website.

-// For more details on how the programs function and logic behind certain programs look at the Program files info.
+// For more details on how the programs function and logic behind certain programs look at the Program files info. (not made yet)